maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ![image](https://maelfabien.github.io/assets/images/pred_3.png)

+An increase in the `concavity_worst` is more likely to lead to a malignant tumor, whereas an increase in te `radius_mean` is more likely to lead to a benign tumor.
 It is a model meant for binary classification, so the prediction probabilities are sent between 0 and 1.

 ```python
 plt.figure(figsize=(12,8))